When my husband took a music class years ago, he was given a simple project.

 In order to serve you to the best that I can, and support you with all my heart, I am going to be off Facebook for Saturday and part of Sunday.
-If you need anything though, please post in the group and members will support you OR you reach out to me via email and I will contact you ASAP with some steps to move forward.

 I am putting more consistent, foundational tools in place next week so you will feel the stability of that.